LordDestructor/Play-as-Blue/README.md

 Find out now!

 There is a known issues:
-- Professor Oak's speech when selecting a Pokémon doesn’t match due to different starters.
+- When selecting a Pokémon, Professor Oak's speech doesn’t match due to different starters.

 Not compatible with (other hacks):
 - Pokémon Polished Blue